Perinatal Mood and Anxiety Disorders (PMADs): What Are They?

 • Lack of social support

-• A traumatic birth or significant medical intervention post-birth1,3
+• A traumatic birth or significant medical intervention post-birth

-While these factors might increase the likelihood of experiencing PMADs, remember to watch for the symptoms rather than assuming you or someone you know isn’t likely to get a PMAD.
-They can occur in women having their first child or even their fourth, fifth, etc. Women with no medical interventions can experience them, and mothers whose babies had to be in the NICU or required medical support themselves.
-In recent research, it is also being discovered that fathers can experience PMADs too.1
+While these factors might increase the likelihood of experiencing PMADs, remember to watch for the symptoms rather than assume you or someone you know isn’t likely to get a PMAD.
+They can occur in women having their first child or even their fourth, fifth, etc. Women with no medical interventions can experience them, as well as mothers whose babies had to be in the NICU (neonatal intensive care unit) or who required medical support themselves.
+Recent research has also found that fathers can experience PMADs, too.1

 Share